komodorio/docs/docs/Integrations/Okta/Okta.md

 # Okta Integration

+Use Okta's deep, pre-built integrations to securely connect to Komodor.

-Only Okta administrators can add Komodor, if you aren't an Okta administrator, please contact him.
+Note: Only Okta administrators can add the Komodor application, if you aren't an Okta administrator, please contact your Okta administrator to the application added.

-Here are the steps in order to integrate Komodor with Okta:
+Follow these steps to integrate Komodor with Okta:

-1. Go to Okta admin -> Applications -> Browse App Catalog
+1. Go to Okta Admin -> Applications -> Browse App Catalog

    ![BrowseAppCatalog](./browse_app_catalog.png)

-2. Search fot Komodor and click 'Add'
+2. Search for "Komodor".
    ![SearchKomodor](./search_komodor.png)

+3. Then click 'Add'.

    ![AddKomodor](./add_komodor.png)

-3. In the 'Application Label' you can enter what you want.
-It is for internal use and will be your nickname for the App.
+4. Enter any application label you want in 'Application Label'.
+This is for internal use only and will also be the nickname for the Application.

    ![OktaApplicationLabel](./okta_application_label.png)

-4. Go to application -> 'Sign On' tab -> 'Settings' and click 'Edit'
+5. Go to application -> 'Sign On' tab -> 'Settings' and click 'Edit'.

-5. In 'Advanced Sign-on settings' enter variable of 'Account Name' and pass this varibale to us (in example: 'Komodorio').
+6. In 'Advanced Sign-on settings' enter variable of 'Account Name' and pass this variable to us, for example: 'Komodorio'.
    ![KomodorioAccountName](./komodorio_account_name.png)

-6. Click 'View Setup Instructions' and then pass the 'Metadata URL' to us (with the Account Name variable)
+7. Click 'View Setup Instructions' and then pass the 'Metadata URL' to us with the Account Name variable.